spavelitest/Fortinet-Velocity-Demo/activities/demo1.md

     *  You may also try to save the Fortigate configuration by selecting "backupConfigTFTP" quickcall from the console; for this Quickcall the user needs to enter "config_name" and "tftp" parameters values
     * Goto TFTP server (currently VDS is configured as TFTP server and can be accessed at here: [tftp](https://10.210.107.20/tftp); Download and validate Fortigate configuration
     * To load a saved configuration you may use "restoreConfigTFTP" quickcall or the Fortigate Driver script before starting a new Reservation; "Fortigate Driver" is a script which can perform On Demand (when clicking "Discover" button under Inventory) to collect Resource properties and port information or while Reservation is Activating to load a configuration file
-    * To use Fortigate Driver for uploading a local configuration file you'll need to "Release" the current Reservation from this activity page (Teardown tasks will not be executed to keep Fortigate still Powered On); Open Topology from this activity page in a new tab and click on "Reserve"; a new Reservation page opens with more user options before "Submit"; Goto "Resources" tab and select "Upload" for the Configuration field from the Fortigate resource and click "Submit" (please see snapshot under Images section below)
+    * To use Fortigate Driver for uploading a local configuration file you'll need to "Release" the current Reservation from this activity page; Open Topology from this activity page in a new tab and click on "Reserve"; a new Reservation page opens with more user options before "Submit"; Goto "Resources" tab and select "Upload" for the Configuration field from the Fortigate resource (please see snapshot under Images section below)
-    * Fortigate Driver gets executed prior to any Mandatory tasks which means that Fortigate firewall resource needs to be already Powered On when the driver restores the configuration file and Reservation gets Activated
+    * Fortigate Driver gets executed prior to any Mandatory tasks which means that Fortigate firewall resource needs to be already Powered On when the driver loads the configuration file and Reservation gets Activated; One methos is to use "Reservation Time" set to "Deferred" to allow Power On Startup task to execute; After the Fortigate is powered on you may "Activate" the Fortigate inside Topology page (please see snapshot under Images section below)
     * Goto "Automation" tab and check madatory tasks execution report (please see snapshot under Images section below)